PsychoseMuziek/Muziek/README.md

 With the release of the album and website, the project has reached a low/no maintainance state.
 Code is free to use, all files in the resource folder requires explicit permission from the Wielklem organization.

+Credit to Talha Eroglu (https://github.com/tlhaeroglu) for allowing the modification of their HTML5 Snake Game that served as the basis of this projevt.
 Credit to favicon.io (https://favicon.io/favicon-converter/) for the favicon conversion.